 So that we can easily manage conditional formatting.
 While we're at it, the way conditional formatting is treated when cutting / copying and pasting etc could be reconsidered.

-[Following examples added by Dan [MS] for clarity on 10/20/2015]
+[Following examples added by the Excel team for clarity]

 * name rules

 * more easily see what rules apply to what range

 * see which rules can be consolidated b/c they are similar

 * have an option to LOCK THE RANGES so they never change no matter what cells in the sheet get moved or copied or deleted, either manually or by adjusting pivot tables

 * keep conditional-formatting-manager open while editing cells,